2023 Board of Directors Nomination Process

 She received her Bachelors of Science in Business Management from Skidmore College in New York.
 At Skidmore, Madeline played NCAA tennis where she was a two-time All-American, New York State Champion, and captain of her team for two years.

 In 2020, Madeline received her Juris Doctor from the University of Western Ontario.
-There, she was involved in the London community as a member of the Western Women’s Tennis Team, as a volunteer with a local legal aid clinic, as a student editor at several legal journals, and as a sports writer for the Western Mustangs communications team.
+There, she was involved in the London community as a member of the Western Women’s Tennis Team, as a volunteer with a local legal aid clinic, as a student editor at several legal journals, and as a sportswriter for the Western Mustangs communications team.

 Madeline is passionate about promoting tennis in BC and strongly believes in the power of sport to help shape individuals.
 Madeline brings her enthusiasm for tennis and her entrepreneurial mindset to the Board at Tennis BC.